-88 (Harrison, 1907; 1910).
-Decades later, the first culture of intact CNS from chick embryos was 89 established, permitting the recapitulation of the developing brain architecture in vitro, by by Mary Jane Hogue by using the roller tube approach (Hogue, 1946; 1947).
-In 1951, Costero and Pomerat successfully cultured neurons obtained from the cerebral and cerebellar cortex
+The original long term culture (up to 143 days) of human foetal brains was established in 1946 by Mary Jane Hogue by using the roller tube approach (Hogue, 1946, 1947).
+Costero and Pomerat (1951) successfully cultured neurons obtained from the cerebral and cerebellar cortex explants of adult human brains, for up to 5 weeks, using Maximow's flying-drop.